ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

 Compound fields are used by Corax to optimize specific queries.
-A compound field is always comprised of two simple data elements, and its contents is sorted by the first element and then by the second.
+A compound field is always comprised of two simple data elements, and its content is sorted by the first element and then by the second.
 When a query that is based on these two data elements is executed, it will automatically use the pre-sorted compound field and run the query much faster.